 Lunch Novi Sad

 We stopped for a late afternoon lunch at Veliki (meaning large in Serbian), a small café recommended by our guide Stefan.
 The meal was delicious!
 Local restaurants often feature fresh trout from the Danube River.
 Lunch can be a slow affair.
-It usually begins with quince brandy, followed by soup and meat or vegetables with sauce, then the main dish, and finally a dessert!
+It usually begins with quince brandy, followed by soup and vegetables or meat with sauce, then the main dish, and finally a dessert!
 Some dishes are served with famous ‘futog‘, a traditional Serbian cabbage named after the Vojvodina region where it’s grown.
 Of course, the meal is enhanced by wines produced in vineyards around the Fruška Mountains.

 It was a fantastic tour!
 I want to return and spend some quality time enjoying Novi Sad and hiking Fruska Gora National Park.